HeberTU/fraud-detection-system/README.md

 ### Fraud Detection System (FDS) Architecture

-A credit card Fraud Detection System (FDS) is typically composed of a set of five layers of control, as illustrated in the following image taken from the book.
+A credit card Fraud Detection System (FDS) typically comprises five layers of control, as illustrated in the following image from the book.

 ![img_1.png](imgs/fds.png)

-1. Terminal: This initial layer conducts basic security checks on all payment requests in real-time.
+1. Terminal: This initial layer conducts basic security checks on all real-time payment requests.

-2. Transaction-Blocking Rules: These are expert-driven rules designed to block transactions perceived as potential frauds.
+2. Transaction-Blocking Rules: These expert-driven rules block transactions perceived as potential fraud.
 They operate without delving into historical data or user profiles.

 3. Scoring Rules: Expert-designed rules that assign a risk score to each transaction based on feature vectors.
 Higher scores indicate a higher likelihood of the transaction being fraudulent.

 4. Data-Driven Model (DDM): This layer leverages machine learning models to predict the likelihood of a transaction being fraudulent.
-It uses feature vectors derived from transaction data and is devoid of manual interventions.
+It uses feature vectors derived from transaction data and lacks manual interventions.

-5. Investigators: These are the professionals who design the aforementioned rules, handle alerts raised by the DDM, and determine the genuineness of transactions.
-They are a bridge between automated systems and human judgment, ensuring a thorough examination of potential risks.
+5. Investigators: These professionals design the aforementioned rules, handle alerts raised by the DDM, and determine the genuineness of transactions.
+They bridge automated systems and human judgment, thoroughly examining potential risks.

 Although this repository will focus on building the DDM layer, I'll design this layer holistically, that is, considering not just the ML-related challenges but taking into consideration operational constraints such as latency, business impact (business-related metrics, e.g., Card Precision top-k), artifacts management, etc.